zgouyandeh/zgouyandeh/README.md

 # Zeinab Gouyandeh

-### Senior Data Engineer · Ph.D. in Applied Mathematics
+### Senior Data & Machine Learning Engineer · Ph.D. in Applied Mathematics

-I build data platforms the way a mathematician builds proofs: start from correctness, then optimize for scale.
+I build data and machine learning systems the way a mathematician builds proofs: start from correctness, then optimize for scale.

-My background covers both sides of the data stack.
-I have spent several years designing high-throughput, real-time streaming pipelines and OLAP storage architectures, and before that I worked as a data scientist applying ML/AI algorithms to prediction and classification problems.
+My background covers the full path from raw data to deployed model.
+I started in machine learning and applied mathematics, building forecasting, deep learning, computer vision, and optimization solutions, including neural and fuzzy neural networks, for industrial and consumer applications.
+I then moved into data engineering, designing high-throughput, real-time streaming pipelines and OLAP storage architectures.

 That combination shapes how I engineer: infrastructure that is **correct enough to trust a model on**, **validated well enough to know when not to**, and **scalable enough to serve in production**.
+I hold ML systems to the same standard, with leak-safe training, grouped evaluation, and drift monitoring built in.

-**Core stack:** Spark · Databricks · Kafka · Airflow · dbt · Iceberg · Delta Lake · Trino · DuckDB · PostgreSQL · Docker · AWS
+**Core stack:** Spark · Databricks · Kafka · Airflow · dbt · Iceberg · Delta Lake · Trino · DuckDB · PostgreSQL · Feast · XGBoost · PyTorch · Docker · AWS

 **Connect:** [LinkedIn](https://www.linkedin.com/in/zienab-gouyandeh-ph-d-76a20b42/) · [Google Scholar](https://scholar.google.com/citations?user=0EokqwoAAAAJ&hl=en) · [ORCID](https://orcid.org/0000-0002-8485-7436) · [Medium](YOUR_MEDIUM_URL)